kjuraszek/epd-rpi-controller/controller/custom_views/examplary_views/README.md

 - `requests`
 - `spotipy`

+Parameters passed to a constructor:

+- `album_cover_mode` - if set to True this View will display album cover instead of text information abouth current track

 Before first use application must be authorized, you can use a command `make prepare-spotipy` and follow the instructions in terminal:

 - go to URL printed in your console, it starts with `https://accounts.spotify.com/authorize?client_id=`